Saturday, June 28, 2025

 Otherwise it was an amazing display of native bees like giant Glorious Protoxea.

-And tiny Vireck's Nomad cuckoo Bee.
+And tiny Vireck's Nomad Cuckoo Bee.

 Here are both of these rare bees together for a size comparison.